What You Need to Know About Real Estate Commissions

 Commissions are completely negotiable.

-- A brokerage is allowed to charge a higher commission than it normally charges for a property that’s particularly hard to sell due to its location or other unique characteristic.
+- A brokerage could choose to charge a higher commission than it normally charges for a property that’s particularly hard to sell due to its location or other unique characteristic.

 - A listing broker and a seller may agree on a flat fee commission, a commission based on a percentage of the sale or even a combination of the two.